 You’re also more likely to have a longer stay in hospital.
 If you drink heavily before your surgery, you may have a higher risk of being admitted to intensive care too.

 Your doctor or nurse will probably ask you about your alcohol consumption at your preoperative assessment.
-If necessary, your doctor or nurse may offer you help and support to stop drinking before your operation.
+If necessary, they may offer you help and support to stop drinking before your operation.
 This might include counselling or cognitive behavioural therapy (CBT) and medication for withdrawal symptoms.

 Tips for cutting down

-Even if it’s not something your doctor has said is a particular problem, cutting down on alcohol is still something you might want to do as a part of a wider effort to get fit and healthy before your surgery.
-Start by thinking about your routines around when you drink alcohol and how you can alter these.
+Even if you don’t have a specific issue with alcohol, cutting down on alcohol is still something you might want to do.
+This could be part of a wider effort to get fit and healthy before your surgery.
+Start by thinking about your alcohol drinking routines, and how you can alter these.

 - Do you drink when you’re relaxing in front of the TV at night?
-Perhaps think of a healthy snack to have instead.
+Perhaps try a mocktail instead.